nuxeo-sandbox/nuxeo-translation-formatter/README.md

 - messages-ja.json
 - messages_ja.properties

-This files can then be added to the Studio project
+These files can then be added to the Studio project

 ## Important Note